Trade tensions hitting US businesses in China

-WASHINGTON - Trade tensions are putting American companies at a disadvantage in China, with nearly half reporting that they are losing out on sales in China in an annual survey out on Thursday (Aug 29).
+Trade tensions are putting American companies at a disadvantage in China, with nearly half reporting that they are losing out on sales in the country, according to an annual survey out yesterday.

-The survey by the US-China Business Council (USCBC) also shows that companies continue to see China as an important market, despite President Donald Trump's recent urging of American companies to stop doing business with China and bring manufacturing back home.
+The US-China Business Council (USCBC) survey also shows that companies continue to see China as an important market, despite President Donald Trump's recent urging of American companies to stop doing business in China and bring manufacturing back home.

-But over a year into a trade war marked by escalating tariffs, companies are less optimistic about China than before, with more investing less in the country and planning to move operations out of it.
+But over a year into a trade war marked by escalating tariffs on both sides, companies are less optimistic about China than before, with more investing less in the country and planning to move operations out of it.

 The survey by the USCBC, which comprises about 200 companies that do business with China, offers a snapshot of how tariff uncertainty and the trade conflict are affecting American companies in China.
 It also shows how longer-term trends like rising costs and unfair competition in China are causing them to shift their business strategies.

-About 81 per cent of the companies reported that trade tensions have affected their business operations in China in the past year, up 8 percentage points from the year before.
+About 81 per cent of the firms reported that trade tensions have affected their business operations in China in the past year, up 8 percentage points from the year before.

 They were hit by retaliatory tariffs from both the US and China, which the survey said led them to become less competitive in price.